TOP OF PAGE

 A city passionately feasting on the smorgasbord of life, never taking things – or itself – too seriously.
 Berlin's unique blend of glamour and grit is bound to mesmerize anyone keen to connect with its vibrant culture, superb museums, fabulous food, intense nightlife, and tangible history.
 When it comes to creativity, the sky’s the limit in Berlin, rising star as Europe's newest start-up capital.
 In the last 20 years, the city has become a giant lab of cultural experimentation thanks to an abundance of space, cheap rent, and a free-wheeling spirit that nurtures and encourages new ideas.

 Key sights such as the Reichstag, Brandenburger Tor, and Museumsinsel cluster in the walkable historic city center – Mitte – which also cradles the Scheunenviertel, a maze-like hipster quarter around Hackescher Markt.
 Further north, residential Prenzlauer Berg has a lively café and restaurant scene, while to the south loom the contemporary high-rises of Potsdamer Platz.
-Further south, gritty but cool Kreuzberg and Neukölln are party central, as is student-flavored Friedrichshain east across the Spree River.
+Further south, gritty but cool Kreuzberg and Neukölln are party central, as is student-flavoured Friedrichshain east across the Spree River.
 Western Berlin's hub is Charlottenburg, with great shopping and a swish royal palace.

 CENTRAL GERMANY